"What is art but a way of seeing?" ~ Saul Bellow

 In 2009, she returned back to school to receive her MFA in Directing at the Actors Studio Drama School.
 While finishing her degree she also produced and directed a new work that had a successful run at the Edinburgh Fringe Festival.
 She further developed her artistic voice in 2013 as a participant of the Lincoln Center Director’s Lab.

 She founded Lower East Side Shakespeare Co. in 2014, a non-profit theatre company dedicated to reaching the LES community and promoting classics to be accessible to all.
-She has been the Artistic Director there for over two years and loves infusing classics with movement and music.
+She has been directing with LES Shakespeare Co. and other companies loves infusing classics with movement and music.
+She is passionate about developing new works and received a HB Residency in 2017 and a First Stage Drama Arts League Residency in 2019.

 As an artistic leader she brings people together, shapes ideas, and creates a context for new understanding.
 She establishes a supportive environment that enables actors to feel comfortable to explore choices and facilitates collaboration between all within a show.
 She has a cultivated eye for stage composition and strives to build tension between spectacle, heightened perspective and intimate relationships.
 She instills her work on classics and new plays with a strong sense of movement and rhythm.Melody is also a teaching artist, having worked as an acting coach for many years and at Stage Door Manor.
 She teaches classes in character development, viewpoints, Stanislavsky Method, text analysis, and audition techniques.